PPNA-Capstone/Inverted-Pendulum/README.md

 - Refer to the BOM document for a complete list of all materials required
 - Access to a 3D printer with ABS filament
 - Basic soldering skills

+Once your inverted pendulum is fully assembled, you'll need to tune Kp, Ki, and Kd for your device.
+For steps on how to tune the PID variables refer to [DigiKey: How to Tune a PID Controller](https://www.digikey.com/en/maker/projects/how-to-tune-a-pid-controller/9ee9a111aef049af9f84f785779989ec).